 - Some risks/pressure points remain—services mix temporarily reduced overall gross margin despite services margin improvement, data center expansion depends on pre‑leasing and backlog conversion, FX and quarter-to-quarter data management variability can affect near-term comps, and the Treasury contract is conservative in 2026 ($45M) with the expected larger ramp not certain until future years.

-IRM has been the topic of several research reports.
-Barclays reiterated an “overweight” rating and issued a $126.00 price objective on shares of Iron Mountain in a research note on Tuesday, January 13th.
-Zacks Research upgraded shares of Iron Mountain from a “strong sell” rating to a “hold” rating in a research note on Monday, October 20th.
-JPMorgan Chase & Co. upped their price objective on Iron Mountain from $100.00 to $111.00 and gave the stock an “overweight” rating in a research note on Thursday, November 6th.
-Finally, Weiss Ratings reaffirmed a “hold (c)” rating on shares of Iron Mountain in a report on Thursday, January 22nd.
-Four research analysts have rated the stock with a Buy rating and two have issued a Hold rating to the company.
-According to MarketBeat, Iron Mountain has a consensus rating of “Moderate Buy” and an average target price of $113.00.
+Several analysts recently weighed in on IRM shares.
+Zacks Research raised Iron Mountain from a “strong sell” rating to a “hold” rating in a research note on Monday, October 20th.
+Weiss Ratings reissued a “hold (c)” rating on shares of Iron Mountain in a report on Thursday, January 22nd.
+JPMorgan Chase & Co. raised their price target on shares of Iron Mountain from $100.00 to $111.00 and gave the company an “overweight” rating in a research note on Thursday, November 6th.
+Finally, Barclays reiterated an “overweight” rating and set a $126.00 price objective on shares of Iron Mountain in a research report on Tuesday, January 13th.
+Four research analysts have rated the stock with a Buy rating and two have given a Hold rating to the company’s stock.
+According to MarketBeat.com, Iron Mountain has an average rating of “Moderate Buy” and an average target price of $113.00.

 Iron Mountain Incorporated is a global information management company that helps organizations protect, store, and manage their physical and digital information.
 The firm provides a range of services including secure records storage, document imaging and digitization, secure shredding and destruction, and information governance solutions designed to support regulatory compliance and business continuity.
 Iron Mountain also offers specialized secure storage environments and logistics for sensitive assets such as art, medical records, and legal archives.